alexpaul/in-app-purchases/testing.md

 ***

-## Creating a Synced StoreKit Configuration file in Xcode
+## Creating a Synced App Store Connect StoreKit Configuration file in Xcode

 > By syncing the StoreKit Config file you will have full access to testing the Products and Subscriptons on App Store Connect.